microsoft/Windows-driver-samples/print/autoconfig/README.md

 ---
 topic: sample
-description: Demonstrates how to implement auto-configuration in v4 print drivers.
+description: "Demonstrates how to implement auto-configuration in v4 print drivers."
 languages:
 - cpp
 products: